Please review the applicable HSE Updates.

 - Health and Safety Committee:

-- If you can’t join the HSC meetings, you can participate by providing feedback, questions, or concerns as well as by reading and acknowledging the minutes.
+- If you can’t join the HSC meetings, you can still participate by providing feedback, questions, or concerns to firstname.lastname@example.org.
 Please submit feedback prior to the next meeting so it can be brought forward.

 - Hazard Reporting: Due by end of each month